mayankbisht1/Research-buddy/README.md

 # Research-buddy
 This project is useful to all those students with Bachelor's, Master's or PhD or Professor to help them with their research interests, daily tasks and much more
-Imagine a personalized AI chat box that tells you when to submit your thesis, how you will be your PhD supervisor, and when will the next nearest research conference, TA, or RA duty in the upcoming week.
+Imagine a personalized AI chat box that tells you when to submit your thesis, how you will be your PhD supervisor, and when the next nearest research conference, TA, or RA duty will be in the upcoming week.
 Using the potential of Pathway LLM and long-chain, the potential is immense, and the example shown above is just the tip of the iceberg.

 ## Steps for installation
-Install Pathway , Langchain and other required packages.
+Install Pathway, Langchain, Groq and other required packages.
 ```
 pip install langchain openai chromadb tiktoken unstructured
 ```
 You can edit `constants.py.default` to your OpenAI API key, rename `constants.py.`, and put your data in `data/data.txt`.

-## Data Pipeline (For docs uploaded in Google Drive)
+##  1.Data Pipeline (For docs uploaded in Google Drive)
 To initialize and set up the client, you must give either the URL or the host and port of your document indexing pipeline.
 The code provided utilizes a publicly accessible demonstration pipeline, which can be accessed using the REST API at `https://demo-document-indexing.pathway.stream.` This demonstration imports documents from Google Drive and Sharepoint and creates an index for efficiently accessing the information.

-## Data stored in local drive
+## 2. Data stored in local drive
 So you want to store data locally no problem!
 Follow the steps:
 ### Step 1 : Clone the entire repository
 `git clone <https://github.com/username/repository.git>`